embedthis/ioto-doc/docs/web/overview.md

 ## Request Routing

-Ioto has a simple request routing engine that processes client HTTP requests and validates access using a role-based access control mechanism.
+Ioto has a flexible request routing engine that processes client HTTP requests and validates access using a role-based access control mechanism.
 The routing engine is configured with a set of routes from the Ioto configuration file.
 When a request is received, it examines the routes in sequence and selects the first matching route to handle the request.

 Handlers are responsible for receiving the request and creating a response.
 They generate response content based on the HTTP request URI, headers, any associated body data, and potential application session state.
 The output data flows through the output pipeline before transmission over the network to the client.